 But they are just perfect if you choose a well-ripen banana which is naturally sweet.
 Mash it with a fork, and add it to the other ingredients, and you get the best muffins ever.

 As a grown-up I might think they are not sweet enough for my taste, but that's because I am so used to the sweet taste, where a baby can't tell the difference.
 You can add any pieces of fruit to the muffins, nuts or seeds for extra goodness (again, careful with bigger pieces of nuts, as kids can choke on them).

-How do you make healthy banana muffins?
+How to make healthy banana muffins